stennety/mywebsite/_posts/2024-07-20-covariance-confidence-global-fitting.md

 math: true
 ---

-This post summarizes what I have learned in the ongoing process on implementing functionality to calculate confidence intervals into my nonlinear least squares fitting library.
-My library performs least squares fitting for so called separable models using [Variable Projection](/blog/2020/variable-projection-part-1-fundamentals/) and also offers [global fitting](/blog/2024/variable-projection-part-2-multiple-right-hand-sides/) of multiple right hand sides.
-Although this article explains confidence interval calculations in this context, I have tried to write it in a way that is useful for other least squares fitting applications as well.
+This post summarizes what I have learned in the ongoing process of implementing functionality to calculate confidence intervals into my nonlinear least squares fitting library.
+It performs least squares fitting for so called separable models using [Variable Projection](/blog/2020/variable-projection-part-1-fundamentals/) and also offers [global fitting](/blog/2024/variable-projection-part-2-multiple-right-hand-sides/) of multiple right hand sides.
+In this article I'll first recap the process of calculating confidence intervals for general nonlinear least squares fitting.
+After that I'll apply it to the special case of variable projection with single and multiple right hand sides.

 # Least Squares Fitting